The Value of Urbanism by Ricky Burdett

 As new technologies and ways of working have affected the lives of millennials in the early 21st century, even more innovative forms of place-making are emerging.
 The Kings Cross redevelopment in London—which has created a new piece of city around public squares, art installations, fountains, pocket-parks and play areas with imaginative food offers, social and cultural activities—has transformed the neighborhood from unfriendly and depressing to cool and desirable.
 Construction for Google’s huge new London headquarters is scheduled to begin in 2018.
 New York’s High Line has set its own standard for making something out of nothing: integrating redundant industrial architecture with inspiring landscaping which has, literally, transformed an entire area of the city.
 The ability to walk, talk and hang out has generated investment which has brought new residents, office workers and investors to an otherwise indifferent area of Manhattan.
 The identity of the neighborhood has changed forever.
 They key to the project is the quality of the design of the public space, its accessibility and sense of place.

 550 Madison represents a fresh opportunity for New York to take place-making to another level.
-The late 20th century edifice will be re-energized and opened up with 21st century ideas.
 It will have a transformative effect on the Plaza District, becoming a prestigious player in the revitalization of the overall city at large, destined to improve the daily experience of those who will work in the restored office tower and its surroundings in New York City.